Top 10 Coffee Grinder Comparison

 [BREW] What type of brew are you going to make?

-The difference in performance is small, but depending on what you’re brewing, you might want to choose which type of burrs to go for.
-If it’s Turkish or espresso, then I personally prefer using conical burrs.
+While the difference in performance is small, depending on your brew method, you might want to choose which type of burrs to go for.
+If it’s espresso or turkish coffee, then I personally prefer using conical burrs.
 That’s because flat burrs tend to rotate faster and generate more heat, which means the bean’s natural flavors will be tainted.
 In theory, if you’re going for finer grinds, the negative effect will amplify because it takes longer to grind and because the grinds will have a larger surface area – heat will be transferred quicker from the burrs to the grinds.

 However, if you’re brewing something that uses coarser grinds, the impact of heat transfer will diminish.
 This is because there will be less time and surface area for heat to transfer to the grinds.